ACCUSED OF ASSAULT, BATTERY, OR DOMESTIC VIOLENCE?

 96 PERCENT CASE DISMISSAL RATE!

-The state of Illinois takes violent crimes such as battery and domestic violence very seriously.
-Jail or prison is a real possibility.
-You could be kicked out of your home and cut off from your family.
-A conviction could impact your employment opportunities, where you live and your right to possess firearms.
+Illinois takes violent crimes such as assault, battery, and domestic violence very seriously.
+Jail or prison is a real possibility, and so are heavy fines and lengthy supervised probation.
+You could get kicked out of your home and cut off from your family.
+A conviction could damage your future employment opportunities, where you live, your ability to obtain financial aid for college, and your right to possess firearms.

-BATTERY DEFENSE ATTORNEYS IN DUPAGE COUNTY, COOK AND KANE COUNTY
+BATTERY DEFENSE ATTORNEYS IN DUPAGE, COOK, AND KANE COUNTY

 SERIOUS REPRESENTATION FOR SERIOUS CRIMINAL ACCUSATIONS